When I wished I was Robert

 After years as solo practitioners in our fields, Robert and I found ourselves working with teams nearly all the time.
 It was a mind shift and new lifestyle we adopted with gusto, as an opportunity to reach wider audiences as well as forge deep friendships with new and younger colleagues.

-At the Probe Team, Robert got a unique gig as the traveling host with a sketch pad, engaging the world through his art.
+At The Probe Team, Robert got a unique gig as the traveling host with a sketch pad, engaging the world through his art.
 It was a gloriously appealing brand and provided an embarrassment of riches for producers weaving visual elements into narratives.
 Besides, everyone soon learned that Robert was a joy to be with.

 As part of the “late boomer generation,” Robert and I raised the staff’s average age substantially when we became Probers.
-But Robert was anyone’s equal in child-like enthusiasm, always earnest and gentle even when he had to give critical feedback about our work.
+But Robert was anyone’s equal in child-like enthusiasm, and always earnest and gentle even when he had to give critical feedback about our work.

 Through it all, Robert never forgot our common roots as awkward newbies.
 He was one of the few who got my wry sense of humor, as in deadpan sarcasm which would cause him to chuckle.
 More than once, I would overhear him tell our colleagues, “Howie is really funny!”
 As if he had to convince skeptics that I did have a funny bone.